Authoring Content in Markdown

 Inline styles

-Text can be bold, italic, or strikethrough.
+Text can be **bold**, _italic_, or ~~strikethrough~~.

 You can [link to another page](/getting-started/).